suryapa1/agents-ai/labs.md

 - Stores information about starting location in an external file
 - Repeats until user enters *exit*

+**What it demonstrates about the framework**
+- Integrates **LlamaIndex + ChromaDB** for Retrieval-Augmented Generation.
+- Uses **LangChain agents** to orchestrate tool use and LLM querying.
+- Shows a real-world use of RAG: mapping user input to structured, embedded knowledge.

+---

+### Steps

-2. The PDF file we're using to illustrate RAG here is a fictional list of offices and related info for a company.
+1. For this lab, we have an application that reads in a data file in PDF format as our RAG source.
+The PDF file we're using to illustrate RAG here is a fictional list of offices and related info for a company.
 You can see it in the repo at  [**data/offices.pdf**](./data/offices.pdf)

 ![Data pdf](./images/aa66.png?raw=true "Data pdf")

-3. As before, we'll use the "view differences and merge" technique to learn about the code we'll be working with.
+2. As before, we'll use the "view differences and merge" technique to learn about the code we'll be working with.
 The command to run this time is below.
 The code differences mainly hightlight the changes for RAG use in the agent, including working with vector database and snippets returned from searching it.

 ```
 code -d ../extra/rag_agent.txt rag_agent.py